AsahiLinux/docs/Debian.md

-This pages explains how to install Debian using three different methods: Debian Installer, livesystem and disk dump.
+This pages explains how to install Debian using three different methods: Asahi Installer, Debian Installer and livesystem.

 # Tripwires
 All systems are supported.
 But currently the USB-A Port on the Mac Mini will not work in u-boot and grub.
 Mark Kettenis is working on it,